 Well, guess what?

-It turns out, ladies and gentlemen, that the propaganda campaign, Department of Health and Human Services, to spend 30, what, million, billion dollars of your money to explain the health care...
+It turns out, ladies and gentlemen, that the propaganda campaign, Department of Health and Human Services to spend $30, what, million, billion dollars of your money to explain the health care debacle actually has happened.

-I've been listening to Telstar by the Tornadoes past couple days.
+I've been listening to Telstar by the tornadoes past couple days.

-So I miss this.
+So I missed this.

 Here it is.